jrwarwick/jrwarwick-jira-agent-skill/README.md

 * "Mycroft, JIRA status report!"
 * _planned for future:  "Mycroft, raise a new JIRA service request for computer monitor replacement"_
 * "Mycroft, what is the most urgent service desk issue?"
-* "Mycroft, what is the status for issue 22333?"
+* "Mycroft, what is the status for service desk issue 22333?"
 * "Mycroft, how can I contact help desk staff?"

 ## Notes